brandonmain/CriticalThink/README.md

 1. Have the latest version of Xcode installed.
 2. Have the latest version of Safari installed, or at the minimum, Safari 13.x.
 3. Clone this repository and open CriticalThink.xcodeproj
+4. Have Docker installed.
+5. Start up a Fakebox docker image.
+The "Get Started" section in the [docs](https://machinebox.io/docs/fakebox) explains how to do this.
+6. Run and test!

 ## Usage